 - Don't make excuses.
 Any excuse you can make about why you can't/don't travel can be overcome.
 If you truly want to travel more without giving up your current lifestyle, the first step is setting aside the misconceptions and excuses and going after what you want in any way that you can.

 And, who am I to preach all this to you, you ask?
-Well, currently I’m a graduate student working my butt off to get my Master’s degree.
-Before this, I was a copy editor working 40 hours per week at a small newspaper.
-I probably don’t have to tell you that I have most certainly NOT been rolling in cash since graduating college.
+Well, currently I'm a freelancer who works from a fixed address in Ohio.
+Before that, I was a graduate student working my butt off to get my Master's degree.
+And before that, I was a copy editor working 40 hours per week at a small newspaper.
+I probably don't have to tell you that I have most certainly NOT been rolling in cash since graduating college.
 I have to work hard to save up money and make time to travel just like everybody else.
-But, in the past year, I’ve taken trips to Hawaii, New Zealand, Seattle and Vancouver, and have road-tripped across the United States.
-Next summer, I plan to travel the UK and Eastern Europe.
+But, in the past four years, I've traveled to more than 30 countries.

 And I'm doing it all while still living a “normal” life.